High level questions to know before getting mired in details and deadlines

 - Are there any short and mid-term opportunities for shared services/platforms across the business units?

-- Are there any potential carry-over systems from the Platform?
+- Are there any potential carry-over systems from the Add-On?

 Word to the Wise